Menotron/captcha-cruncher/README.md

 # captcha-cruncher
-CNN to solve captcha images using Keras
+CNN to solve image and audio captch using Keras.